Digital camera: Sensor resolution

 The resolution of a digital camera is often limited by the image sensor that turns light into discrete signals.
 The brighter the image at a given point on the sensor, the larger the value that is read for that pixel.

 Depending on the physical structure of the sensor, a color filter array may be used, which requires demosaicing to recreate a full-color image.
 The number of pixels in the sensor determines the camera's "pixel count".

 In a typical sensor, the pixel count is the product of the number of rows and the number of columns.
-For example, a 1,000 by 1,000 pixel sensor would have 1,000,000 pixels, or 1 megapixel.
+For example, a 1,000 by 1,000-pixel sensor would have 1,000,000 pixels, or 1 megapixel.

 Resolution options

-Firmwares' resolution selector allows the user to optionally lower the resolution, to reduce the file size per picture and extend lossless digital zooming.
+Firmwares' resolution selector allows the user to optionally lower the resolution to reduce the file size per picture and extend lossless digital zooming.
+The bottom resolution option is typically 640×480 pixels (0.3 megapixels).

-A lower resolution extends the number of remaining photos in free space, postponing the exhaustion of space storage, which is of use where no further data storage device is available, and for captures of lower significance, where the benefit from less space storage consumption outweighs the disadvantage from reduced detail.
+A lower resolution extends the number of remaining photos in free space, postponing the exhaustion of space storage, which is of use where no further data storage device is available and for captures of lower significance, where the benefit from less space storage consumption outweighs the disadvantage from reduced detail.

 Image sharpness

-An image sharpness is presented through the crisp detail, defined lines, and its depicted contrast.
-Sharpness is a factor of multiple systems throughout the DSLR camera by its ISO, resolution, lens and the lens settings, the environment of the image and its post processing.
-Images have a possibility of being too sharp but it can never be too in focus.
+An image's sharpness is presented through the crisp detail, defined lines, and its depicted contrast.
+Sharpness is a factor of multiple systems throughout the DSLR camera by its ISO, resolution, lens, and the lens settings, the environment of the image, and its post-processing.
+Images have a possibility of being too sharp, but they can never be too in focus.

 A digital camera resolution is determined by a digital sensor.
 The digital sensor indicates a high level of sharpness can be produced through the amount of noise and grain that is tolerated through the lens of the camera.
-Resolution within the field of digital still and digital movie is indicated through the camera's ability to determine detail based on the distance which is then measured by frame size, pixel type, number, and organization although some DSLR cameras have resolutions limited it almost impossible to not have the proper sharpness for an image.
-The ISO choice when taking a photo effects the quality of the image as high ISO settings equates to an image that is less sharp due to increased amount of noise allowed into the image along with too little noise can also produce an image that is not sharp.
+Resolution within the field of digital stills and digital movies is indicated through the camera's ability to determine detail based on the distance, which is then measured by frame size, pixel type, number, and organization.
+Although some DSLR cameras have limited resolutions, it is almost impossible to not have the proper sharpness for an image.
+The ISO choice when taking a photo affects the quality of the image, as high ISO settings equate to an image that is less sharp due to the increased amount of noise allowed into the image, along with too little noise, which can also produce an image that is not sharp.